 Molecular Nuclear Diagnostics enables physicians to accurately diagnose complex diseases, including cancer, cardiovascular and neurological disorders in their early stages, and improve follow-up.
+MND agents create functional images of the body allowing physicians to see the body’s internal workings and to analyze its chemical and biological processes.
 Patients are injected with a radiopharmaceutical tracer and imaged with PET (Positron Emission Tomography) or SPECT (Single Photon Emission Computed Tomography) cameras.

 PET is a state-of-the-art technique in Molecular Nuclear Diagnostics.
 PET scans with fluorodeoxyglucose (FDG) have been a significant breakthrough in cancer treatment.
 They allow physicians to more accurately determine the precise stage of many tumors, localize unknown metastases and monitor therapeutic efficacy or the recurrence of the disease.
 In FDG PET, short-lived radioisotopes, like fluorine-18 (F-18) are attached to glucose (sugar) molecules to form FDG.
 Following injection into a patient, the drug is quickly absorbed by cancer or inflammatory disease cells, which are hyperactive and hungry for sugar.
 Once inside the cells, FDG releases positron particles that collide with the electrons in the body and produce energy in the form of opposite rays.
 These rays are detected by the PET camera, which produces a high quality metabolic image of the tumor or lesion.